foerever/universal-machine-learning/README.md

 For the former, we provide an easy-to-use interface for testing and tuning models without using any code.
 For example, users can experiment with a simple feed-forward neural network by adjusting the number of hidden layers and their parameters (# of units, activation function).

-For the latter, TensorFlow.js allows more experienced users to write models themselves using Keras via the Python API.
+For the latter, TensorFlow.js allows more experienced users to write models themselves using 2 methods:

+1. Using Keras via the Python API.
 Users can write and compile `Sequential` models as they normally would and save them to the `.h5` format.
 Tensorflow.js then provides tools to convert `.h5` files into the Tensorflow.js "Layers format" which consists of:

 * A `.json` file containing the topology/architecture of model

 * A file in binary format containing the weights of the model (Tensorflow.js also allows you to load already-trained models)

-Alternatively, users can save and upload their model by directly writing it locally in Tensorflow.js and uploading the `.json` and binary files without any conversion.
+2. Alternatively, users can save and upload their model by directly writing it locally in Tensorflow.js and uploading the `.json` and binary files without any conversion.

 Users can then train/validate/test their models as they usually would through the interface.

 # Technical Details

-# Usage